 Make sure the chocolate is dry and hard as you don’t want a liquid freezing in the freezer.

 Use freezer bags, wax paper or other separators to keep the pretzels from touching and fusing.
 Chocolate will absorb vapors and smells like you would not believe, so ensure the pretzels are well wrapped and in a solid container.

-Amazon has the M MCIRCO Glass Meal Prep Containers that are airtight and freezer-safe which are perfect to store large quantities of chocolate covered pretzels and maintain them at peak freshness.
+Use container that is airtight and freezer-safe, and perfect to store large quantities of chocolate covered pretzels to maintain them at peak freshness.
 These can also be used to safely store pretzels in a pantry.

 You can expect up to 12 months of storage for frozen chocolate covered pretzels in these conditions.
 Use a label or marker to write the storage date so you can be sure when the expiry date rolls around.